-Existing Zoning Existing Land Use Existing Building Form/Scale Existing Block, Lot, Street Pattern Site U-SU-C Single-unit Residential 1-story brick bungalow with detached garage.
+Existing Zoning Existing Land Use Existing Building Form/Scale Existing Block, Lot, Street Pattern Site U-SU-B, UO-3 Single-unit Residential 1-story single-unit dwelling with detached garage.
 Generally regular grid of streets; Block sizes and shapes are consistent and rectangular.
 Detached sidewalks with tree lawns and existing alleys.
 Garages and on-street vehicle parking.
-North U-SU-C Single-unit Residential 2-story brick house with detached garage.
-South U-SU-C Single-unit Residential 1-story brick bungalow with detached garage.
-East U-SU-C Single-unit Residential 1- story brick bungalow with detached garage and parking area on the alley.
-West U-SU-C Single-unit Residential 2-story house with detached garage.
+North U-SU-B, UO-3 Single-unit Residential 2-story single-unit dwelling with detached garage.
+South U-SU-B, UO-3 Single-unit Residential 2-story single-unit dwelling with detached garage.
+East U-SU-B Single-unit Residential 1-story two-unit dwelling with detached garage.
+West U-SU-B, UO-3 Single-unit Residential 2-story single-unit dwelling with detached garage.

-2. Existing Zoning
+Existing Zoning

-The U-SU-C zone district is a single-unit district allowing only the Urban House primary building form on a minimum zone lot of 5,500 square feet.
+The U-SU-B zone district is a single-unit residential district allowing only the Urban House primary building form on a minimum zone lot of 4,500 square feet.
 The maximum allowed height is 2.5 stories or 30 to 35 feet in the front 65% of the zone lot, 1 story and 17 to 19 feet in the rear 35% of the zone lot.
 It allows two accessory structure forms: Detached Garage and Other Detached Accessory Structure with a maximum height of 15 to 17 feet.
 The intent of the district is to promote and protect residential neighborhoods within the character of the Urban Neighborhood Context.